Princess Isabella of Parma: Relationship with Archduchess Maria Anna

-While most of her family loved her, her relationship with her eldest sister-in-law, the Archduchess Maria Anna (known as Marianne), only deteriorated.
+While most of her family loved her, her relationship with her eldest sister-in-law, Archduchess Maria Anna (known as Marianne), only deteriorated.
 Isabella was seen as beautiful, while Marianne was considered the least attractive archduchess; Isabella was popular, while Marianne was ignored by her mother and siblings.
-The Infanta was intelligent and educated, and studying sciences had been Marianne's refuge from her lonely and contentious family life, an interest that connected her with her father, who now also adored Isabella.
-Isabella was also considered a better singer and violinist than the Archduchess.
+Studying sciences had been Marianne's refuge from her lonely and contentious family life, an interest over which she connected with her father; yet Isabella was famously intelligent and educated and Emperor Francis adored her.
+Being a good musician was the only one of Marianne's talents appreciated by her family, but Isabella was even considered the better singer and violinist.
 Motivated by jealousy and feelings of inferiority, Marianne viewed Isabella as a rival even before she arrived in Austria and received her coldly.